Cash Carraway

-Cash Carraway is an Irish-English screenwriter, director, and executive producer best known for creating and writing the HBO series, Rain Dogs for which she was nominated for a Gotham Award and won a BAFTA Breakthrough.
+Cash Carraway (born January 1981) is an Irish-English screenwriter, director, and executive producer best known for creating and writing the HBO series, Rain Dogs for which she was nominated for a Gotham Award and won a BAFTA Breakthrough.

 Early life

-Cash Carraway was born in Camberwell, London, to Irish Catholic parents from Lettermore, County Galway, and attended Carshalton High School for Girls and the BRIT School.
+Cash Carraway was born in Camberwell, London, to Irish Catholic parents from Lettermore, County Galway, and was educated at Carshalton High School for Girls and the BRIT School.
+She has a degree in English from University College London.